sparklyr/sparklyr/README.md

 spark_log(sc, n = 10)
 ```

+    ## 16/05/20 09:15:20 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies)
-    ## 16/05/19 17:13:42 WARN ObjectStore: Version information not found in metastore. hive.metastore.schema.verification is not enabled so recording the schema version 1.2.0
+    ## 16/05/20 09:15:22 WARN ObjectStore: Version information not found in metastore. hive.metastore.schema.verification is not enabled so recording the schema version 1.2.0
-    ## 16/05/19 17:13:42 WARN ObjectStore: Failed to get database default, returning NoSuchObjectException
+    ## 16/05/20 09:15:22 WARN ObjectStore: Failed to get database default, returning NoSuchObjectException
-    ## 16/05/19 17:13:43 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies)
+    ## 16/05/20 09:15:23 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies)
-    ## 16/05/19 17:13:43 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies)
+    ## 16/05/20 09:15:23 WARN Connection: BoneCP specified but not present in CLASSPATH (or one of dependencies)
+    ## 16/05/20 09:15:25 WARN ObjectStore: Version information not found in metastore. hive.metastore.schema.verification is not enabled so recording the schema version 1.2.0
+    ## 16/05/20 09:15:25 WARN ObjectStore: Failed to get database default, returning NoSuchObjectException
     ##
     ## [Stage 1:>                                                          (0 + 2) / 2]
-    ##
-    ##
-    ## [Stage 6:>                                                          (0 + 2) / 2]
     ##

 Finally, we disconnect from Spark: